 Friends!
-Shappi here.
+Shaparak here.
 Delighted you are having a peek at my website.

 Here’s me, talking about myself:

 I come from a long line of comedians and writers, so naturally I wanted to become a trapeze artist.
-Sadly my youthful love of cake and Dr Pepper meant Meant none of the other trapeze artists could catch me, so I had wisecrack for a living instead.
+Sadly my youthful love of cake and Dr Pepper meant meant none of the other trapeze artists could catch me, so I had wisecrack to for a living instead.

 As a touring comedian, I have eaten at some of the finest service stations in the United Kingdom and beyond.
 I regard the lady who works at Pumpkin at Crewe station, as a personal friend.
 I never caught her name though and now it would be too awkward to ask.